Copilot

 Key Takeaways

-• Microsoft 365 E7 is to be generally available from 1 May 2026 at $99 per user per month.
+• Microsoft 365 E7 has been generally available since 1 May 2026 at $99 per user per month through Enterprise Agreement (EA), Enterprise Agreement Subscription (EAS), Microsoft Customer Agreement for Enterprise (MCA-E), and Cloud Solution Provider (CSP).
 It bundles Microsoft 365 (M365) E5 ($60 from July 2026), Microsoft 365 Copilot ($30), Entra Suite ($12), and Agent 365 ($15).
-Buying these separately would cost $117, so E7 saves roughly 15%.
+Buying these separately would cost $117 at July 2026 prices ($114 until then), so E7 saves roughly 15% (13% until July).

 • Agent 365 is a governance and security layer for artificial intelligence (AI) agents, not a tool for building or running them.
 It gives information technology (IT) administrators visibility and control over agents through Entra, Purview, and Defender.
 It does not create agents or provide compute for them.

-• $99 per seat is not the full cost of an "agentic enterprise."
+• $99 per seat is not the full cost of an "agentic enterprise".
 Building and running AI agents requires separate consumption spending through Copilot Studio, Microsoft Foundry, or both.
 Microsoft's own partner blog confirms that E7 and Agent Factory are needed "together", meaning two separate purchases.

 The Big Announcement